 09 Sep 21 by justatest

-After cutting away the upper branches and just about to saw the trunk base, the tree whispered to me ¨Stop, that´s enough now¨ and added that it would reveal a secret if I allowed it guide me thereafter.
+After cutting away the upper branches and about to fell the trunk, the tree whispered to me ¨Stop, that´s enough now¨ and added that it would reveal a secret if I allowed it guide me thereafter.

-The tree is located next to a place of pilgrimage now occupied by the Middle-Eastern Christian religion but which nevertheless in ancient times was overseen by Celtic Druidesses or Women Priests of native spiritual tradition.
+It´s located next to a place of pilgrimage now occupied by the Middle-Eastern Christian religion, but which nevertheless in ancient times was overseen by Celtic Druidesses or Women Priests of native spiritual tradition.

-Rather than simply chopping it down for firewood, I followed the suggested forms of the tree using a chainsaw to incise a helix the length of the trunk; the base of which revealed the spiral´s source as a delicate vulva-like opening.
+Rather than chopping the tree for firewood, I followed the suggested forms using a chainsaw to incise a helix the length of the trunk; the base of which revealed the spiral´s source as a delicate vulva-like opening.

-It occurred to me that the helix was a form distinct from the tree somewhat like a sexual energy or the resultant new life in itself, which at first slowly and meanderingly progresses it´s upward rise.
+It seemed that the helix was a form distinct from the tree, somewhat like a spiraling sexual energy or a new life form (perhaps a newborn) in itself which, at first slowly and meanderingly, progresses it´s upward rise.

-If the twist of the climbing spiral represents her offspring, then mid-way along the trunk emerged the shape of a breast symbolizing nourishment and succour provided by the mother to her young.
+If the twist of the climbing spiral represents her offspring, then mid-way along the trunk emerged the shape of a breast denoting the nourishment and succour provided by the mother to her young.

-The tree´s heart here would then reflect that mother´s love.
+The tree´s heart here would also then reflect that mother´s love.

-Passing by both heart and breast, the spiraling motion of the helix changes direction (from clockwise to anti-clockwise) as if to indicate a newly-acquired sense of self and a growing independence from maternal protection.
+Bypassing breast and heart, the direction of the helix changes from clockwise to anti-clockwise, as if to indicate a newly-acquired sense of self and a growing independence from maternal protection.

-Once the upward spiral attains maximum growth, it then divides and separates like offspring into individual and unique characters who, emboldened with their mother's care, spontaneously spring bravely free, up and out into the world.
+Once the upward spiral attains maximum growth, it divides and separates like offspring into individual and unique characters who, emboldened with their mother's care spontaneously spring bravely free, up and out into the world.